 Research presented in this report was commissioned by PIRSA Fisheries and Aquaculture using funds obtained from licence fees paid by participants in the Southern Zone Rock Lobster Fishery.
 SARDI Aquatic Sciences provided substantial in-kind support for the project.
-We thank Lachlan McLeay, Kylie Odgers, Andrew Hogg, Damian Matthews and Brian Foureur for collecting and collating the data.
-The report was formally reviewed by Dr Ben Stobart, Dr Paul Rogers, and Dr Annabel Jones (PIRSA Fisheries and Aquaculture) and approved for release by Dr Stephen Mayfield (SARDI Aquatic Sciences).
+We thank Lachlan McLeay, Kylie Odgers, Andrew Hogg and all the SARDI technical support staff for collecting and collating the data.
+The report was formally reviewed by Dr. Anthony Fowler, Dr. Ben Stobart (SARDI Aquatic Sciences) and Steve Shanks (PIRSA Fisheries and Aquaculture) and approved for release by Dr. Stephen Mayfield (SARDI Aquatic Sciences).